What is a SKU vs a UPC?

 It may be tempting to use part or all of a manufacturer’s SKU within your own, but this will only cause you headaches.
 SKUs are specific to each company, and another manufacturer has an entirely different coding system than your business does.
 It’s easier to create your own SKUs for every product you sell rather than trying to integrate SKUs by another manufacturer.
 Consider using a SKU generator if you need some ideas on how to build yours.

 SKUs should be 12 characters or less, and ideally only eight, as too much information can confuse customers.
 Place the most important information about your product at the front of the SKU, with the other characteristics following in descending order.
 Don’t use zero when naming your SKU or software such as Excel won’t be able to properly track the product and will simply return an error.

 Additionally, as more companies become aware of the usefulness of SKUs, they are creating them faster than their logistics partners can keep up.
-SKU proliferation is also a problem for many third-party logistics partners, so be sure to keep any potential third-party logistics partner you may have updated about your SKUs.
+SKU proliferation is also a problem for many third-party logistics providers, as they become difficult to track.
+Be sure to keep any potential order fulfillment partner you may have updated about your SKUs.

 What is a UPC Number?

 A UPC (Universal Product Code) number is a 12-digit numeric code for a specific product issued by GS1, which sets business communication standards globally.
 The first six digits of a UPC are the manufacturer’s ID number, the next five are the product’s ID number, and the last one, the check digit, is a product of calculations using the previous numbers and is used to verify the validity of the UPC.